kolitiri/blogging-time/_posts/2024-10-17-naive-state-machine.md

 But I'll leave that open to your imagination!

 ## Conclusion
+You can find the source code in my github repository [naive-state-machine](https://github.com/kolitiri/naive-state-machine), along with a few examples to experiment with.

 By no means, this version is buggy and requires some extra polishing.